loichyan/nerdfix/README.md

 ## 💭 Why

 Nerd Fonts is used in a lot of projects for a beautiful ui.
-It provides more than 10,000 icons, but some of the codepoints conflict with other fonts (especially CJK fonts).
-In order to ensure icons are in the private use area, Nerd Fonts has changed the codepoints of some icons in recent releases, for example, `nf-mdi-*` icons (including over 2,000 icons) are deprecated since [v2.3.3](https://github.com/ryanoasis/nerd-fonts/releases/tag/v2.3.3) and will be removed in v3.
+It provides more than 10,000 icons, but some codepoints conflict with other fonts (especially CJK fonts).
+To ensure icons are in the private use area, Nerd Fonts has changed the codepoints of some icons in recent releases, for example, `nf-mdi-*` icons (including over 2,000 icons) are deprecated since [v2.3.3](https://github.com/ryanoasis/nerd-fonts/releases/tag/v2.3.3) and will be removed in v3.

 These icons are marked as obsolete in
 [the official cheat sheet](https://www.nerdfonts.com/cheat-sheet) and it's recommended to replace them with the new ones.
-However, you may find it boring to check all used icons one by one, so I wrote `nerdfix` for indexing the cheat sheet and finding obsolete icons in your project.
+However, you may find it boring to check all used icons one by one, so `nerdfix` is wrote for indexing the cheat sheet and finding obsolete icons in your project.

 ## ⚙️ Installation